Cozy Peach Kitchen

 Air fry at 390F for 12-15 minutes.
 I recommend checking the chickpeas at 12 minutes and adding on the extra time if you prefer crisper chickpeas.

-Note: Cook at 400F if you're not able to control this fine of a temp on your air fryer.
-My Cuisinart air fryer doesn't adjust to 390F but the Instant Pot lid does so I have tested both temps.
+Air fry the chickpeas at 400F if you're not able to choose 390F on your air fryer model.
+My Cuisinart air fryer doesn't adjust to 390F but the Instant Pot lid does so I tested air frying chickpeas at both temps.

 Wire air fryer rack with browned chickpeas.

-Remove from the air fryer and add toss with the remaining 1 teaspoon of seasonings.
+Step 3: When the chickpeas are golden and crispy, remove them from the air fryer and add toss them with the remaining 1 teaspoon of seasonings.

 Expert tips and FAQ